lukeaschenbrand/highest-self-tracker/SUPABASE_SETUP.md

   pillar TEXT NOT NULL,
   frequency TEXT NOT NULL,
+  allow_pass BOOLEAN DEFAULT false, active_days INTEGER[] DEFAULT ARRAY[1,2,3,4,5,6,7],
+  weight INTEGER DEFAULT 1,
-  allow_pass BOOLEAN DEFAULT false, created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
+  created_at TIMESTAMP WITH TIME ZONE DEFAULT NOW(), updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );

+-- If you already have a tasks table, run this to add missing columns:
+ALTER TABLE tasks
+  ADD COLUMN IF NOT EXISTS active_days INTEGER[] DEFAULT ARRAY[1,2,3,4,5,6,7], ADD COLUMN IF NOT EXISTS weight INTEGER DEFAULT 1;

 -- Log entries table (daily task completions)
 CREATE TABLE IF NOT EXISTS log_entries (